Information for Candidates

 Once a Candidate is nominated or a Third Party Advertiser is registered, there are several rules and duties that must be followed related to campaign finances.
 These rules apply even if a Candidate is acclaimed or withdraws their nomination.

-Please review the Campaign Finances section of the 2026 Municipal Election Procedures (available soon) and the Municipal Election Act, 1996 carefully and understand these responsibilities.
+Please review the Campaign Finances section of the 2026 Municipal Election Procedures and the Municipal Election Act, 1996 carefully and understand these responsibilities.
 Penalties are serious for violating campaign finance rules.

 Candidates and Third Party Advertisers may wish to seek professional assistance as required.